MeniosChr/BlockBe/README.md

 A single or multiplayer mini game.
 All you have to do is simply

-move from one side of the map to another.
+move from one side of the map to the opposite.
 The game have turns and each turn

 you can move (typping the right coordinates) or block someones path